HR-Jasmine/FEC/README.md

 ## Overview

+This section allows you to view product images, select styles, and add product to cart.
+Click on the main gallery image to zoom and on gallery thumbnails to switch the main image.
+Select styles by clicking on the thumbnails, and size and quantity with the dropdown selectors.
+Finally, click Add to Cart to add the selected product, style, and size to your cart.

 ## Questions and Answers

 The main components of the  questions and answer section consists of a search bar, a list of questions sorted by helpfulness and forms that allow users to ask new question and submit new answers about a specific product.
 The questions are formatted in an accordion which will collapse and expand to show answers related to each question.
 If users want to filter questions they can use the search bar to filter questions based on key words.

 ## Ratings and Reviews